CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `aggregator`
 !!! description "`PegKeeper.aggregator() -> address: view`"

     Getter for the price aggregator contract for crvUSD.
+This contract is used to determine the value of crvUSD.

     Returns: price aggregator contract (`address`).

     !!!note
-        The `AGGREGATOR` variable is **immutable**.
+        `AGGREGATOR` variable is **immutable**.
 It can not be changed.

     ??? quote "Source code"